arllence/fms-frontend-mombasa/README.md

-## EDMS-UI
+## MMS-UI

-EDMS is built ontop of Angular14 and bootstrap5 framework.
+MMS is built ontop of Angular14 and bootstrap5 framework.
-The Application Provides an Interface to an easy Electronic Document Management System
+The Application Provides an Interface to an easy Electronic Material Management System
-* 💪Dubbed as the chariot
-* 💪Digitization Steroid

 ## Installation